Hyperbolic contact symplectic lifts: Introduction

+Recall that an \emph{entire curve} is a nonconstant holomorphic map from the complex plane.
+Any complex manifold containing an entire curve fails to be Kobayashi hyperbolic.
+No Reeb manifold is Kobayashi hyperbolic, because the flow lines of the Reeb vector field are entire curves.
+We ask when a Reeb manifold is contact-hyperbolic in Demailly's sense (see section~\vref{section:hyperbolicity}).

-It is not difficult to show that if $M$ is (complete) $V$-hyperbolic, then $S$ is (complete) Kobayashi hyperbolic, as the $\C$-principal bundle map $M\to S$ is non-expansive.
-However, the converse is not straightforward.
-We can not rely on a ``ball-box theorem'' as in sub-Riemannian geometry because $\kappa_V$ is merely a sub-Finsler upper semicontinuous metric.
-Therefore, our proof relies on some localisation arguments.
+A connected contact manifold $(M,V)$ is \emph{(complete) contact-hyperbolic} if the pseudodistance is a (complete) distance. \begin{theorem}[Metric geometry theorem] A proper Reeb manifold is (complete) contact-hyperbolic just when its symplectic quotient is (complete) Kobayashi hyperbolic. \end{theorem} We prove this result in Theorems~\vref{Thm:Reeb-principal-bdle} and~\vref{Thm:complete-lift-hyp}.
+One direction is easy: if $(M,V)$ is (complete) contact-hyperbolic, then its symplectic quotient $S$ is (complete) Kobayashi hyperbolic, because the $\C$-principal bundle map $M\to S$ does not expand distances.
+However, the converse is not easy.
+An analogue of the ball-box theorem appears to be beyond reach, as the metric we associate to $V$ is merely an upper semicontinuous sub-Finsler metric.
+Instead our proof relies on holomorphic localisation arguments in both \(M\) and \(S\).

-Theorem~\ref{Thm:intro-main2} allows to create plenty of non-trivial examples of (complete) $V$-hyperbolic manifolds, starting from holomorphic symplectic (complete) Kobayashi manifolds: for instance, if $S$ is any pseudoconvex domain in $\C^{2N}$, given the standard holomorphic symplectic form on $\C^{2N}$, one can define $H^1(S,\C)$-inequivalent hyperbolic contact structures on $S\times \C$.
+Theorem~\ref{Thm:intro-main2} facilitates construction of many nontrivial examples of (complete) contact-hyperbolic contact manifolds, starting from holomorphic symplectic (complete) Kobayashi hyperbolic manifolds.
+For instance, if $S$ is any pseudoconvex domain in $\C^{2N}$, then the standard holomorphic symplectic form on $\C^{2N}$ yields a family of pairwise nonisomorphic contact-hyperbolic contact structures on $S\times \C$, parameterised by $H^1(S,\C)$.

-Once we have a hyperbolic contact symplectic lift $(M,V,v,S,\omega)$---where ``hyperbolic'' means $S$ is Kobayashi hyperbolic or, equivalently, $M$ is $V$-hyperbolic---we can define a Lie group morphism from the Lie group $\Aut_VM$ to the closed Lie subgroup of $\Aut S$ formed by those automorphisms of $S$ which preserves the form $\omega$ up to constant multiple (see Section~\vref{Sec:Lie} for details).
-The kernel of this morphism has real dimension $2$ and is given by the flow of the Reeb vector field $v$.
-While this morphism is not always surjective, it is surjective when $H^1(S,\C)=0$.
-By the previously mentioned results of Isaev, this implies in particular that

-With such a result at hand, we focus on the case $\dim M=3$.
-However, the previous upper bound is not optimal in this case.
-Indeed, we have the following ``classification theorem' for hyperbolic Reeb $3$-manifolds: